 This remedy really intrigues me and disgusts me a little… I would definitely end up licking my lips and eating my own earwax… Ewwwwww!

 Salt has been known to have healing properties for thousands of years as it has natural antiseptic qualities.
 All you need to do is crush some salt in a mortar and pestle, mix it with a little water to make a paste and rub some on your lip.

 Or, simply lick your finger, dip it into the salt and press onto your lip for as long as you can bear, 30 seconds should do the trick.
 Repeat this about four times a day.
 If the sore has already blistered this might (will definitely) sting, but it should help dry it out and heal it.

 Pink Himalayan rock salt is the best stuff you can buy but any salt would do it.

 Garlic has amazing medicinal qualities, make sure you cook with lots of garlic to ward them off, they have anti-inflammatory qualities.
 Some people suggest you crush some garlic and spread some onto your cold sore.
-I have tried this and it stings – a lot!
+I have tried this and it stings – a lot and gave me the worst cold sore EVER – however no cold sore has dared to crop up where the garlic was applied.
 Some suggest also mixing salt with garlic for double wammy cold sore killing power.
 I’m not sure I like this as it’s very harsh and hurts like you wouldn’t believe – better perhaps to treat more sensitively to avoid scarring and speed recovery.
 When I tried the garlic treatment it felt like I’d made it a whole lot worse and the blisters just seemed to grow before my very eyes!